stefan-hoeck/idris2-async/README.md

 when the current one has finished with a result.

-Note, however, that in the examples above there is not blocking of an operating system thread, even though we call `sleep`.
+Note, however, that in the examples above there is not blocking of operating system threads, even though we call `sleep`.
 I will explain this in greater detail later when we talk about `Fiber`s, but for now suffice to say that the `sleep` used above (from module `IO.Async.Util`) is more powerful than `System.sleep` from the base library although they semantically do the same thing: They stop a sequence of computations for a predefined amount of time.
-Note also, that we need the `EventLoop` used to run our computations to provide the `TimerH` capability.
+Note also, that we need the event loop used to run our computations to provide the `TimerH` capability.

 Let's try and run the two countdowns sequentially: